lionelc/documentdb/docs/v1/rbac-public-design.md

 ### User CRUD (Create, Read, Update and Delete) API changes

-For all DocumentDB users we will create ROLE WITH LOGIN in PG, which is currently in place.
+For all DocumentDB users, we will create ROLE WITH LOGIN in PG, which is currently in place.

 #### UpdateUser